Factors Act 1889

 The Factors Act 1889 (52 & 53 Vict. c.
-45) was an act of the Parliament of the United Kingdom that consolidated several earlier enactments related to factors in the United Kingdom.
+45) is an act of the Parliament of the United Kingdom that consolidated several earlier enactments related to factors in the United Kingdom.

 Passage

 The Factors Bill had its first reading in the House of Lords on 19 March 1889, introduced by the Lord Chancellor, Hardinge Giffard, 1st Baron Halsbury.
 The bill had its second reading in the House of Lords on 6 May 1889 and was committed to the Standing Committee for Bills relating to Law, &c, which reported on 28 June 1889, with amendments.
 The amended bill was re-committed to a committee of the whole house, which met and reported on 1 July 1889, without amendments.
 The amended bill had its third reading in the House of Lords on 2 July 1889 and passed, without amendments.

 The bill had its first reading in the House of Commons on 4 July 1889.
 The bill had its second reading in the House of Commons on 19 July 1889 and was committed to the Standing Committee on Trade, Shipping and Manufactures (including Agriculture and Fishing), which reported on 25 July 1889, with amendments.
 The amended bill was considered and was re-committed to a committee of the whole house on 31 July 1889, which met on 31 July 1889 and reported on 2 August 1889, with amendments.
 The amended bill had its third reading in the House of Commons on 2 August 1889 and passed, without amendments.

 The amended bill was considered and agreed to by the House of Lords on 9 August 1889, with amendments, which were considered and agreed to by the House of Commons on 13 August 1889.

 The bill was granted royal assent on 26 August 1889.